parroz/lp1slides/lesson2.md

 ## 📚 Aula #2

 ### 💬 Message of the Day
 *"Simplicity is prerequisite for reliability."*
+*“The question of whether a computer can think is no more interesting than the question of whether a submarine can swim.”*
 — Edsger W. Dijkstra

 ---

 # 🎓 Edsger Dijkstra (1930 – 2002)

-- Pioneiro da ciência da computação
-- Criador do **algoritmo de Dijkstra** para encontrar o caminho mais curto
+- Desenvolveu o **Algoritmo de Dijkstra** para encontrar o caminho mais curto num grafo.
+- Defendeu a **programação estruturada** e as **melhores práticas de engenharia de software**.
 - Trabalhos fundamentais em **concorrência, exclusão mútua, deadlock**
 - **Vencedor do Prêmio Turing**, considerado o "Nobel da Computação"

+- Coined the phrase **“Goto considered harmful”**.

 ---